dae416/DeepBubbleVelocimetry/README.md

 1. Run prediction script (CNN_OpticalFlow.ipynb) **in `Code/` directory** to obtain the velocity field (supports only 3-channel jpg image).

-## Appendix.
-Generating the synthetic bubble images
+## Generating the synthetic bubble images
 - Code is attached in the "SyntheticBubbleImage" folder.
 - The density, velocity, magnitude of deformation (or the light noise) can be controlled using code.
 - Output of the code is as follows: Two consecutive bubble images and one flow file.